Customer authentication

 Session access PIN authentication

 This authentication method requires the agent to define an access PIN before starting the session with the customer.
-The PIN is a string of between 4 and 20 letters, numbers, and/or special characters (for example, ID/Social Security number, last digits of payment method, or spouse's name).
+The PIN must be 4 to 20 numbers (no letters or special characters), for example, an ID/Social Security number, last digits of payment method, or some other number agreed upon between the agent and the customer.
 The customizable opening screen for this type of authentication provides a hint to what number the customer should enter.
 The customer must enter the PIN to authenticate his identity and start the session.

 The instructions below explain how to customize the opening screen.
 To configure the lockout settings, see Configure customer lockout settings above.